WROC (AM): Programming

-Aside from sports play-by-play, WROC runs a straight feed of CBS Sports Radio and the BetQL network outside a few programs (syndication of One Bills Live and The Sports Bar with Mike Danger and Gene Battaglia) on weekdays and some part of the morning hours on the weekends.
+Aside from sports play-by-play, WROC runs a straight feed of Infinity Sports Network and the BetMGM Network outside a few programs (syndication of One Bills Live and The Sports Bar with Mike Danger and Gene Battaglia) on weekdays and some part of the morning on the weekends.
 Schopp and the Bulldog, the afternoon show based at WGR, was heard on WROC from 2008 to 2011, but was dropped in summer 2011 without explanation (Entercom had ended or outsourced its other syndicated offerings at the same time).

 WROC carries the Buffalo Sabres and Buffalo Bills, both of which are also carried on WCMF-FM to improve the reach.
-WROC was also the exclusive radio home of the Rochester Knighthawks (WROC's Buffalo sister station, WWKB, is also the home of the Knighthawks' chief rival, the Buffalo Bandits).
 In January 2012 it was announced that WROC would be the AM home of the Buffalo Bills (WCMF-FM is the corresponding FM home).
 WROC (both AM and FM) entered into an agreement to carry the Rochester Americans, the Sabres' AHL affiliate, starting in 2016.
+WROC was the exclusive radio home of the Rochester Knighthawks until the team moved its broadcasts to WNBL.